Brendon-Hablutzel/argus-backend/README.md

 Scala + sbt monorepo for Argus' backend.

+## Kafka

+Kafka can be deployed locally with docker compose.
+Use `infra/docker-compose.yaml` and see [this article](https://developer.confluent.io/confluent-tutorials/kafka-on-docker/) for details.

 ## ingestor

 Server that takes in messages from the extension and sends them to Kafka.